Funding from BV Capital, Runa Capital, and MSD Capital Fuels NGINX’s Commercial Plans and New U.S. Presence

-Open source web server developer NGINX has received $3 million in a fully subscribed Series A round.
-Today NGINX powers over 40,000,000 domains on the Internet, and over 20% of the top 1000 busiest websites around the world, including Zappos, Groupon, LivingSocial, Hulu, TechCrunch, Dropbox and WordPress.
+Open source web‑server developer NGINX has received $3 million in a fully subscribed Series A round.
+Today NGINX powers over 40,000,000 domains on the Internet, and over 20% of the top 1000 busiest websites around the world, including Dropbox, Groupon, Hulu, LivingSocial, TechCrunch, WordPress, and Zappos.

-NGINX’s unique ability to deliver 10 times performance improvements on the existing hardware, combined with lean architecture, scalability and security has propelled the company’s ascent as the fastest and only-growing web server in the world with a market share of 8.5% across all domains.
-In its most recent survey Netcraft states, “If current trends continue NGINX will soon overtake Microsoft to have the second largest number of active sites.”
+NGINX’s unique ability to deliver 10‑fold performance improvements on existing hardware, combined with lean architecture, scalability, and security, has propelled the company’s ascent as the fastest and only growing web server in the world, with a market share of 8.5% across all domains.
+In its most recent survey, Netcraft states, “If current trends continue NGINX will soon overtake Microsoft to have the second largest number of active sites.”